Care & Treatment

 Vitamins and Minerals

-Vitamin and mineral deficiencies may occur quite often in many older people.
-Here are some of the most common
+Vitamin and mineral deficiencies may occur quite often in older adults.
+Here are some of the most common deficiencies:

 If you have an iron deficiency, you should also make sure to get enough vitamin C. Iron is absorbed better with plenty of vitamin C in the diet.